“Lucky, Elegant & Aspirational” — The Curious Allure Of Long Nail Beds

 “

-Celebrities aren’t excused: Love Island’s Megan Barton Hanson and actress Megan Fox have both been on the receiving end of unsavoury comments about their short thumb nails.
+Celebrities aren’t excused: Love Island’s Megan Barton Hanson and actress Megan Fox have both been on the receiving end of unsavory comments about their short thumb nails.

 ”